Skip to main content

 There is one inbound exchange and one outbound exchange.
 The Inbound Exchange involves Fellows from Kenya, Tanzania, and Uganda traveling to the US to participate in a five-week Fellowship Program.
 This includes a four-week individual Fellowship placement at a US host site organization.

-After the inbound exchange, interested host can apply to participate in an Outbound Exchange.
+During the inbound exchange, interested host can apply to participate in an Outbound Exchange.
 If selected, US hosts will travel to their Fellows’ countries following the completion of the US-based Fellowship for two weeks.
 During this time, hosts will provide additional training, mentoring, and technical assistance to their Fellows.
-The Fellows and hosts can decide together on the dates of the outbound exchange, ensuring it takes place within six months of Fellows’ return to their home countries.
+The Fellows and hosts can decide together on the dates of the outbound exchange, ensuring it takes place within 6-8 months of Fellows’ return to their home countries.

 Inbound Exchange refers to Fellows from Kenya, Tanzania, and Uganda traveling to the US to participate in a five-week Fellowship Program.
 This includes a four-week individual Fellowship placement at a US host site organization.